elenakhas/semantic-mining/README.md

 ## Usage
 To use the file contained in this repository, you can either use each file individually or use only the intended process.
-I you wish to use each file individually, there is for most of them a ``if __name__ == '__main__':`` statement giving an example of how to use the different processes of the file and what kind of result they give.
+If you wish to use each file individually, there is for most of them a ``if __name__ == '__main__':`` statement giving an example of how to use the different processes of the file and what kind of result they give.

 ### Intended use
 The intended use is composed of two main steps:
-1. creating and populating a word database, which means creating an oriented semantic graph of as set of interesting words according to their definition in the McMillan dictionary;
+1. creating and populating a word database, which means creating an oriented semantic graph of a set of words you are interestted in according to their definition in the McMillan dictionary;
 2. using the created graph to explore the semantic trees of specific words and comparing them.

 #### Fist step: creating and populating a word database